jhinds/config/README.md

-# dot_files
+# config

-This is where I am keeping my dot files so they are all in once place.
+This is where I am keeping my configss so they are all in once place.
-I'll be uploading as I find things that work really well for me while developing that I want to always use no matter what machine I'm on.
-For the .vimrc file I manage my plugins using Vundle